adamjamesreid/FunJaccR/README.md

 ## Usage

-The only essential input is a vector of gene names suitable for gProfiler
+The only essential input is a vector of gene names suitable for gProfiler (see the `gene_list` example bundled with the package)

 See `?funjacc` and `?create_cytoscape_network` for more details